An assortment of vital survival items including a flashlight, water, medication, and other essentials, key for bartering during crisis situations.

 ► Gasoline, Propane, or Alternative Energy Sources (Solar Chargers, Batteries)

-Once the supply chains break down, fuel will be hard to come by.
+Once the supply chains break down, fuel will be scarce.
 Having gasoline, propane, or even solar-powered chargers can give you leverage in a bartering system.
 Small, rechargeable batteries and power banks will also be highly sought after for their utility in powering essential devices.

 E. Shelter and Warmth